Libby Bance

-Libby Bance (born 23 July 2003) is an English professional footballer who plays as a midfielder for Women's Super League 2 club Birmingham City on loan from Brighton & Hove Albion of the English Women's Super League.
+Libby Bance (born 23 July 2003) is an English professional footballer who plays as a defensive midfielder for Women's Super League 2 club Leicester City.

 Club career

 Brighton & Hove Albion

 Bance impressed as a youth for local club South Park, attracting interest from a host of clubs including Crystal Palace.
 Bance chose to progress her career with Brighton and after rising through their Academy, she made her senior debut on 20 November 2019 against London Bees in the League cup in a 5–0 win.
 In October 2020, she came on in added time for her league debut in a 1–0 win against West Ham.
 She signed a two-year professional contract with Brighton in August 2021.
 On 4 August 2023 she signed a contract extension with Brighton.
+On 2 June 2026 it was announced that Bance would be leaving Brighton at the end of June.

 Loan to Rangers

 On 14 September 2023, Bance signed for Rangers on loan for the 2023–24 season.
 On 17 September 2023, Bance made her debut for Rangers scoring two goals in the 12–0 away win against Montrose.